QuidBit/NavBit/README.md

 ## Other info

 A demo app is included, showing general navigation and state handling, as well generating and updating screens.

+The `NavigationState` should be a `sealed class` of all states in the app Each state should be a `data class`, where all the data is `val`.
+The use of `val` is important for effecient recompositions.
+This also means that whenever we go to a new `NavigationState`, the current state should be "modified" using `.copy()`, as in creating a new state based on the old one.